tinode/chat/README.md

 ### Android

-[Android demo](https://github.com/tinode/tindroid) is mostly stable and functional.
+[Tindroid](https://github.com/tinode/tindroid) is stable and functional.
 See screenshots below.
 A [debug APK](https://github.com/tinode/tindroid/releases/latest) is provided for convenience.

 ### Command Line